Denali–Mount McKinley naming dispute: Reactions to name change

-2024–2025: Official federal name changed back to Mount McKinley
+2025: Official federal name changed back to Mount McKinley

 After he won reelection in 2024, President Donald Trump said to supporters in a speech at the AmericaFest convention which was hosted by Turning Point USA:

 McKinley was a very good, maybe a great president.
 They took his name off Mount McKinley.
 That's what they do to people.
 President McKinley was the president that was responsible for creating a vast sum of money.
 That's one of the reasons that we're going to bring back the name of Mount McKinley, because I think he deserves it.

-Both U.S. senators from Alaska, Republicans Lisa Murkowski and Dan Sullivan, along with Alaska State Senator Scott Kawasaki, a Democrat, strongly opposed Trump's decision.

-Murkowski wrote: "There is only one name worthy of North America’s tallest mountain: Denali — the Great One".
 On January 20, 2025, on his first day back in office, Trump signed an executive order requiring the Obama-era name change to be reverted by the Secretary of the Interior within 30 days of signing.
-The order includes having members appointed to the Board on Geographic Names to aid in the order's fullfillment.
+The order includes having members appointed to the Board on Geographic Names to aid in the order's fulfillment.
 On January 23, 2025, the Department of the Interior changed the mountain's official federal name back to Mount McKinley.
 The same day, the Associated Press reverted to using Mount McKinley instead of Denali, reasoning that as president, Trump has the authority to change federal geographical names of features lying within national borders.
 The order marked a return to the Alaskan and federal governments using different names for the mountain.

+Both U.S. senators from Alaska, Republicans Lisa Murkowski and Dan Sullivan, along with Alaska State Senator Scott Kawasaki, a Democrat, strongly opposed Trump's decision.
+Murkowski wrote: "There is only one name worthy of North America's tallest mountain: Denali — the Great One".

 On February 13, 2025, Murkowski introduced a bill, co-sponsored by Sullivan, to officially restore the name Denali to the federal government.
+Three Democratic senators have also signed on as sponsors.